vagrantpy/vagrantpy/README.md

 It's possible to communicate with the Vagrant subprocess using environment variables.
 The `Vagrantfile` could expect environment variables to be present and act accordingly.
-The environment variables can be set by `pyvagrant`.
+The environment variables can be set by `vagrantpy`.

 ```python
 import vagrant